 £1m plans for new community hub on site of Ipplepen church approved

-The Ipplepen Methodist Church say that the community building has become cramped and is not large enough to accommodate the community activities and facilities for the village
+The Ipplepen Methodist Church says that the community building has become cramped and is not large enough to accommodate the community activities and facilities for the village.

 The plans had drawn the backing of the community, with letters of support saying it would be a welcome part of the village, would bring happiness to people, and that it would allow many more community services to take place.

 Outlining the plans, the Ipplepen Methodist Church, says that the community building has become cramped and is not large enough to accommodate the community activities and facilities for the village.
 The refurbishment of the church and the demolition and rebuilding of the hub and the library would cost around £1.1million.
 Teignbridge District Council planners gave the scheme the go-ahead under delegated powers.
 Approving the scheme, an official report said: “The proposal meets the criteria as is required within the above policies, and offers public benefit to the community through the creation of a functional community hub.”